AyushKumar177/Data-Extractor/README.md

 Now we will configure the stage_04_model_trainer.ipynb in the same way and use the functions from DataAbstractor.ipynb Here we will also declare the parameters in the params.yaml to use them in function like training arguments

-9: training pipeline
+Finally the 05_model_evaluation.ipynb and store the scores in same way

+Training pipeline is completed

-10: prediction pipeline & user app creation
+9: prediction pipeline & user app creation
+Now we will create the prediction pipeline by using API

-11: final ci/cd deployment on AWS
+10: final ci/cd deployment on AWS

 -----------------------------------------------